 Did you leave a lot of dead air time at the beginning of your recording?
 Good!

-Leaving this dead air will also allow you to figure out important things, like how much noise you need to remove, and how to set the limit on what gets removed from your voice recording.
+Leaving this dead air will also allow you to figure out important things, like how much noise you need to remove and how to set the limit on what gets removed from your voice recording.
 In general, you should never apply any more noise reduction than you need, and recording the dead air will allow your DAW to find that magic number quickly.

 De-noise intelligently

 Many DAWs will have a de-noise option where you can select sections of nothing but noise to train the program to remove the right stuff.
 The cleaner the sample of noise is, the better it’s removed from the final recording.
 You should aim to have at least 5-10 seconds of noise to give the DAW, but that’s probably a little overkill.
-The DAW will then remove the noise based on the patterns you’ve given it, removing crackles and hisses from your file even when there’s other sound present.
+The DAW will then remove the noise based on the patterns you’ve given it, removing crackles and hisses from your file even when there are other sounds present.

 Use the compressor